 We all have different feelings about it, and we don’t all have the same levels of experience when it comes to vegetarianism.

 There is, however, one universal thing that we all share: We want our food to be delicious!

 NO ONE becomes vegetarian because they want LESS tasty food, so when it comes to cooking, our philosophy is "delicious that HAPPENS to be vegetarian."
 In other words, our number one priority is taste.

 Our goal with Munch Munch Yum is to win you over with tasty food, and provide you with all the details you want to know about vegetarianism once your tummy has been convinced.

 Whether you are a beginner who needs a comprehensive, ultimate guide to vegetarianism or an experienced vegetarian who just wants to jump right into trying our yummy recipes, we’re ready to share our passion with you!

 The Munch Munch Yum Family

-Soon after, Sylvia & her omnivorous husband added a new mouth to feed to our family when they had baby Quinton.
-He fit right in because, honestly, all he ever wants to do is sit at the dinner table and eat.
-His favorite things to do include eating, asking for your food, and searching for more food.
+Soon after, Sylvia & her omnivorous husband added a new mouth to feed to our family when they had baby 1 and 2.
+They fit right in because, honestly, all they ever want to do is sit at the dinner table and eat.
+Their favorite things to do include eating, asking for your food, and searching for more food.

-Like a lot of new moms, Sylvia REALLY wanted to be there for every bite Quinton took, so she needed a way to earn a living that gave more flexibility.
-She realized that our family might have something worth sharing and pitched the idea of letting the rest of the world have a place at our dinner table via a vegetarianism blog.
+Like a lot of new moms, Sylvia REALLY wanted to be there for every bite Quinton took, so pitched the idea of letting the rest of the world have a place at our dinner table via a vegetarianism blog.
 Stacy & Scott said yes, there were high-fives all around, and the journey to creating Munch Munch Yum began.